taskflow/taskflow/README.md

 ```

 # Monitor Thread Activities

 Understanding thread activities is very important for performance analysis.
-Cpp-Taskflow provides `tf::ExecutorObserver`
-to record the threads' activities, and you can dump and visualize those activities in the Chrome browser.

-## Create an Observer
-An observer monitors the behavior of an executor and an executor can only have one observer at a time.
-You can create an
-observer for the executor of a taskflow object.
+Cpp-Taskflow provides a default *observer* of type `tf::ExecutorObserver` to let users observe when a thread starts or stops participating in task scheduling.

 ```cpp
 tf::Taskflow taskflow;
 // Create an observer
 auto observer = taskflow.share_executor()->make_observer<tf::ExecutorObserver>();
 ```

-:heavy_exclamation_mark:: Create an observer during task execution is undefined behavior.
+When you dispatch a task dependency graph,

-The observer will automatically record the start and end timestamps of each executed task. `tf::ExecutorObserver` provides
+the observer will automatically record the start and end timestamps of each executed task.
-several methods to let you utilize the recorded timestamps.
-You can get the total number of timestamp pairs (number of tasks),
-remove all recorded timestamps or dump the timestamps to a JSON format.
+You can dump the entire execution timelines into a JSON file.

 ```cpp
 tf::Taskflow taskflow;